Click Here to Quick Exit - will open a new tab

 Implementation

-Once an incident has been reported, Wood Buffalo Pride Staff will re-communicate our Code of Conduct guidelines with the individuals involved and create a plan to support accountability and safety moving forward.
+Once an incident has been reported, Wood Buffalo Pride Staff will review our Code of Conduct guidelines with the individual(s) involved and create a plan for accountability and safety moving forward.

-Wherever possible, Wood Buffalo Pride Staff will ensure that appropriate supports are in place so that individuals involved in an incident can safely continue to take part in the Wood Buffalo Pride Festival.
+Wherever possible, Wood Buffalo Pride Staff will ensure that appropriate supports are in place for any individual(s) involved in an incident.

-Serious, intentional, or repeated violations of the Code of Conduct and any direct threats to the safety of the Wood Buffalo Pride Festival and/or participants may result in immediate removal from the Pride Festival grounds.
+Serious, intentional, or repeated violations of the Code of Conduct and any direct threats to the safety of the Wood Buffalo Pride Festival and/or participants may result in immediate removal from the Pride Festival event and/or Pride Fair grounds.

 Copyright © 2024 Wood Buffalo Pride - All Rights Reserved.